AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/quickstarts.md

 # Quickstarts

-Before Getting started with Digital Seal API, make sure all the [Prerequisites](prerequisites.md) are met.
+Before getting started with Digital Seal API, make sure all the [Prerequisites](prerequisites.md) are met.

 ## Workflow